insomnikat/somemloader/README.md

 ## Usage
 Drop the C files into your project and include mydlfcn.h and use the functions provided by it. :D

+One important thing to note, options.h has the preprocessor option to enable or disable mprotect calls used to fix the memory protections in accordance with the library but some systems detect the change as suspecious so that can be disabled.